Do you want to add a contact form on your WordPress site to stay in touch with your users?

 In the search field, type WPForms to find the plugin.
 It’s the one with Sullie the bear waving at you.

-Once you find the right one, click Install Now button.
+Once you find the right one, click the Install Now button.

-After it’s installed, you’ll need to click the Activate button to complete the installation process.
+After it’s installed, you’ll need to click Activate to complete the installation process.